Use the same sample as blocks for block success rate.

 Player Efficiency Rating (PER) has revolutionized how we evaluate basketball talent, moving beyond basic box scores to provide a more complete picture of a player's contribution.
-Pioneered by ESPN's John Hollinger in the early 2000s, this comprehensive statistical metric measures a player's per-minute productivity by accounting for positive contributions (scoring, rebounding, assists, steals, blocks) while also weighing negative actions (missed shots, turnovers, personal fouls).
+Pioneered by ESPN's John Hollinger in the early 2000s, this broad statistical metric measures a player's per-minute productivity by accounting for positive contributions (scoring, rebounding, assists, steals, blocks) while also weighing negative actions (missed shots, turnovers, personal fouls).

 | Player | Peak PER | Season |